 If you feel like attachment parenting is contributing to your postpartum depression read my article “Is Attachment Parenting Ruining Your Life?”
 You may be doing more than you actually need to do to get the benefits of attachment parenting for your and your child.

 As a new mom, I believed I was immune to postpartum depression because I breastfed and kept my baby close.
 Because of that, my baby was nearly 4 months old before I got help for my postpartum depression.
 I beat myself up for being cranky and “out of it”.
 I let anxiety run my life and I battled with perfectionism and fear of failure.

 I’m incredibly grateful to the fellow AP mom who, in her wisdom as an older mom of many, gently pointed out that I might want to talk to my doctor about the possibility of postpartum depression.

 You Won’t Harm Your Baby If You ______

 As a new mom I stumbled on many internet discussion boards filled with other moms saying things like, “If you give your baby a pacifier, he’ll have nipple confusion and develop an overbite.”

 “If you use a swing, your baby won’t know that you’re her mother.”

 “You leave your baby at daycare so you can work?
 It’s only a matter of time before she becomes a juvenile delinquent.”

-“Using formula guarantees your child will die of a heart attack when he’s 42.”
+“Using formula guarantees your child will die of a heart attack when he’s forty-two.”

-Okay, so those are exaggerated, but seriously, we all knew the drill.
+Okay, I exaggerated a bit, but seriously, we all knew the drill.
 If you dared to use a baby swing or a pacifier or supplement with formula or use daycare instead of an AP nanny you were a bad mom.
 We were all so scared.